Do you have multiple sclerosis (MS)? Well, the next time someone tells you to go jump in a lake, say that you'd love to!

 Special water weights can be used to do jumps, hopping, and a lot of upper-body work.
 You are working against the resistance of the water all the time, but you will most likely feel it less than you would on dry land.

-The slower movements of water exercises are aimed at coordination.
 Typically, there is no need to know how to swim.
 For safety and simplicity, these exercises can be done in armpit-high water.
 In my experience, most classes last for 50-60 minutes and end with more stretches to cool down.

 Always remember to talk to your healthcare provider before doing aquatic exercises so he or she can help you find the right classes based on your fitness level and the progression of your MS.